 Replacing struts used to be a dangerous job for a DIYer.
 You had to compress the spring and remove the strut while praying the spring wouldn’t let go and take out an eye or a limb.
 Plus, removing the rusty nut at the top of the strut could turn into a nightmare if the internal hex stripped out.
 But these days you can buy a complete strut assembly that eliminates the strut/spring/mount disassembly process.
 These assemblies allow you to replace both of your front struts yourself in less than two hours.
-You’ll have to get an alignment done afterward (about $100), but you’ll still save about $300 by doing the job yourself.
+You’ll have to get an alignment done afterward, but you’ll still save hundreds by doing the job yourself.
 You’ll need rust penetrant, wrenches, a pin punch or large screwdriver, and a thin piece of plywood.
 You may need to buy a few large sockets and a breaker bar.
 Here are the steps.

 Project step-by-step (10)

 How to Tell If You Need New Struts